Tamagotchi-01/CU-Library-Project/README.md

 # CU-Library-Project
 Analysis raw data from Chulalongkorn Library and create a visualization using dashboard

-Just a sample code of creating a dash board some csv file are too big i can't upload here /also not public data (not sure)
+a sample code of creating a dash board

 Checkout the dashboard:
 https://centralchulalibrary.herokuapp.com/